Programme Code | Study Mode | Normal Period of Study | Venue | Programme Leader |

 Graduates of the programme will:

-• be able to work competently in a broad range of positions that involve working with children and families;
+- Will have the ability to work competently in a broad range of positions that involve working with children and families;

 Early Admission